jef/airsonic-docs/logging.md

 java -jar airsonic.war
 ```

-In that case you can add your own `application.properties` file in a `config` subdirectory to override the default application configuration.
+In that case you can add your own `airsonic.properties` file in a `config` subdirectory to override the default application configuration.

 Suppose that you'd like to change the default log level to DEBUG.
 Follow these steps:

 - create a `config` folder beside the `airsonic.war` file
-- create a `config/application.properties` empty file
+- create a `config/airsonic.properties` empty file
 - add the following line into this file

 ```